 3) Oral Cancer

 As people grow older, their chances of developing oral cancer are significantly increased, particularly if they smoke or regularly consume alcohol.
 Thankfully, early diagnosis of oral cancer can make a major difference in prognosis.
 You definitely want to see an Edmonton dentist as soon as possible if you have any reason to suspect that you might have oral cancer.

 The chances of experiencing tooth decay are also increased with age, as there has simply been more time for acid-producing plaque bacteria and acidic foods to attack the enamel of the teeth.
 Additionally, tooth enamel natural thins over time, leaving the tooth more susceptible to cavities.
 Good oral hygiene habits and regular professional teeth cleanings are a must for keeping tooth decay at bay.

 Just like tooth decay, the factors contributing to gum disease have simply had more time to develop in people over 50.
 As gum disease progresses, it may cause teeth to become loose and fall out.
 The good news is that, if caught early, gum disease is very treatable and reversible.

 How Your Edmonton Dentist Can Help Keep These Problems at Bay

 An experienced Edmonton dentist can help prevent, detect, and treat any of the dental health problems mentioned above.
 Of course, you need to keep up with your regular dental visits so that your dentist is able to keep tabs on your dental health over time.

-At Azarko Dental Group our Edmonton dental clinics provide comprehensive oral health services for the whole family.
+At Azarko Dental Group our Edmonton dental clinic provide comprehensive oral health services for the whole family.
 We are familiar with how your oral and dental health needs might change over time, and we're here to help.
-Just visit one of our two locations today.
+Just visit our location today.

 14938 Stony Plain Rd.